M Portal

 • Enable installers to manage users and sites from a centralized desktop platform

-• Make common tasks—like assigning roles or editing site
+• Make common tasks—like assigning roles or editing site settings—fast and intuitive

 • Keep the UI flexible for future features, without complicating the current experience